SungJJinKang/EveryCulling/README.md

 Thread 2 : Check Frustum of Entity Block 2, 5, 8
 ```

-**Because Each Entity Blocks is seperated, Can Check Is Culled without data race.**
+**Because Each Entity Blocks is seperated, Can Check Is Culled on multiple threads without data race.**

 To minimize waiting time(wait calculating cull finish) , Passing cull job to thread should be placed at foremost of rendering loop.
 In My experiment, Waiting time is near to zero.